 Once you start down this path by writing new marketing copy for a brochure, by making calls to set up trials, and testing out new social media posts to see what resonates, you quickly realize, this isn't easy.

 Here are five ways you can leverage your existing business success when expanding into a new market.

 1. Ask Your Existing Clients for Leads

-They may or may not think of people off the bat that are an exact match, especially if their main business circles are other people in their same market.
+They may or may not think of people off the bat that are an exact match, especially if their primary business circles are other people in the same market.

-Help them help you by describing the new market and giving examples of what behaviors these people may have, and where they may hang out to help your client explore the areas of their life they may not be thinking of.
+Help them help you by describing the new market and giving examples of what behaviors these people may have, and where they may spend time together to help your client explore the areas of their life they may not be thinking of.

-Examples may be attention to detail, delivering on time, reliability, service quality, etc. — you get the picture.
+Examples may be attention to detail, delivery on time, reliability, service quality, etc. — you get the picture.

 2. Develop a New, Different Ideal Client Avatar (ICA)